alond44/PathGenerator/README.md

 * Advantage: The drone's location is more spacific (as every pixel represents a smaller real life area).
 * Advantage: The difference between the given constraints and the outputed path's cost (distance or time) is smaller.
-* Disadvantage: The computation time becomes larger.
+* Disadvantage: The computation time becomes longer.

 These effects will be demonstrated in the results section.